apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 But long story short, ES has the same `Z` vs `B` tradeoffs as MeZO does.
 The lessons learned from the MeZO math hold for ES.

-### ZO-Muon

-Yeah, [this totally exists](https://arxiv.org/abs/2602.17155) and it also works.
-I think that's really cool.
-Nesterov momentum also works the way you want it to, as it does not depend on anything but your update, which is to say the pseudograd.
-You can just polar-orthogonalize your `z`, it turns out, and it gets scaled by the `proj_grad` and turns into the update.
-It's great.

-A random thing that I've noticed as I've been doing experiments here.
-Both Muon and LOZO sample `z` differently, and create a `z` with different expected variance.
-If you don't renormalize, your choice of `z` distribution will inadvertently affect your choice of `ε`, potentially screwing your results.
-Polar orthogonalization gives you parameter perturbations with Frobenius norm `‖z‖²_F = r`, LOZO gives `mnr`, and standard Gaussian gives `mn`.
-Where `m` and `n` are the dimensions of the matrix, and `r` is the LoRA rank.

-### ZO and Momentum

-In first-order optimizers, one frequently utilized technique is momentum.
-All the best optimizers have some concept of momentum.
-This has two beneficial properties.
-It accelerates convergence, and it also has the effect of smoothing over variance/noise.
-That sounds really really good right about now, seeing as we are spending so much time thinking about how to reduce noise.

-"Let's add momentum to ZO" is not an original idea.
-Indeed, many papers have done this.
-Basically all of them actually, MeZO included.
-That's not so interesting.
-What's interesting is that you can do it without memory.

-The strategy for implementing MeZO "the right way" is to never materialize `z`.
-As a side effect of this, you don't actually have to store the

-This got me thinking.
-What if there's a way to do momentum without storing a momentum buffer?

-Well... why not just save the seeds so you can reproduce `z`?
-There are a bunch of seeds laying around.
-Why don't we just use them to reconstruct the momentum buffer every step?
-If we're cranking up the batch size, isn't this actually pretty cheap?
-An optimizer update is basically load+store.
-May as well do some math at the same time.

-It's also already pretty cheap in terms of memory because we're probably optimizing LoRA parameters anyway.
-But it's worth noting that this is possible.

-It's also probably possible to do super-low communication distributed training this way.
-Seeing as all that needs to be communicated is seeds and projected grads.

-### Async Pipeline Parallelism Without Bubbles

-Pipeline Parallelism has bubbles because of backprop.
-We do not do backprop, so we can saturate the interconnects with activations.
-Since layers can be updated independently, we can asynchronously send back seeds and projected gradient magnitudes to use to update the model everywhere all at once.

-I'd like to drop a hint though that [MeZO-SVRG](https://arxiv.org/abs/2404.08080) probably has some interesting interplay with async pipeline parallelism and also distributed data parallelism methods like [DiLoCo](https://arxiv.org/abs/2311.08105).
-If you have to store a reference model anyway, you may as well use it to cancel some noise.
-Plenty of ideas for scaling here which have never been explored.

-Also of course there are applications to hiding scoring latency, just like in async RL.
-Is ZO more or less tolerant to asynchronous updates than first-order async RL?
-Needs experiments.

-### ZO MoE

-I don't have any great ideas for this yet.
-At least nothing beyond what's present in the DSV4 paper, or any other MoE paper.
-It's worth noting though that:

-1. ZO eliminates the need for differentiable routing (although it's unclear how much this matters)
-2. Reducing the number of trainable parameters improves the noise estimate due to MeZO's gradient projection per sample
-3. Reducing the number of samples that flow through a part of the model increases the noise estimate by dividing it by a smaller effective batch size.

-Some kind of sparsity is probably optimal.
-This seems like a problem for later though.
-After other problems are solved.
-If anyone has any good non-differentiable routing ideas let me know, but the router being trainable is a feature rather than a bug IMO.

-I think luckily this is probably a solved problem.
-But who knows, we'll see.
-Easy to say that when I haven't spent the requisite time slamming my head against it yet.

-Writing the kernels for this is gonna SUCK.
-Normal MoE kernels are hard enough.
-Eventually I will have to do what I think everybody else does, which is stare at the [FlashMoE](https://github.com/osayamenja/FlashMoE) source, the [comet](https://arxiv.org/abs/2502.19811) paper, and Deepseek's [DeepEP](https://github.com/deepseek-ai/DeepEP) and [DeepGEMM](https://github.com/deepseek-ai/DeepGEMM) until everything finally starts making sense.

 ## Codebase for Experiments

 I want to test some of these theories I have, and figure out how to train these things.
 Ideas are worthless if you don't test and scale them.